NickMcConnell/FAangband/docs/a-quick-demo.rst

 be taken directly to the character creation screen, or you may have to ask to create a new character by using the File menu.
 In either case, you will be shown the character information screen, and you will be given a series of choices.
-For this demo, press ``a`` three times to elect a "human warrior" character with the point-based stat allocation system.
+For this demo, press ``a`` three times to elect an "Easterling warrior" character with the point-based stat allocation system.
 You will now be presented with a description of your character.
 Look over the description briefly, there is a lot of information here, and most of it will not make any sense.
-Press enter four times and your character will be placed into the "town".
+Press enter four times and your character will be placed into a "town".

-You should now be looking at the basic dungeon interaction screen.
+You should now be looking at the basic world interaction screen.
 To the left is some information about your character.
 To the right is an overhead view of the town.
-Nothing happens in Angband while the game is waiting for you to specify a command, so take a good look at the town.
+Nothing happens in FAangband while the game is waiting for you to specify a command, so take a good look at the town.
 You will see a variety of symbols on the screen.
 Each symbol normally represents a terrain feature, an object, or a monster.
 The ``@`` symbol is special, it